camerondurham/ch/README.md

 <br>

 A simple Docker interface to manage multiple containerized development environments.
 Provides a simple shell environment for separate development environments designed to use for C++ development in CSCI 104 but portable enough to use whichever Docker container you choose.
+Of course, this repo would not be possible without the reference of [docker/cli](https://github.com/docker/cli) which is how I learned how to use the Docker Engine API.

 - [ch: container helper](#ch-container-helper)